russchilderssite/russchilderssite.github.io/_posts/store/2018-01-01-limberjacks.md

 ![Fiona](uploads/fiona-limberjack-small.jpg)

-Handcrafted dancing goat limberjacks, hippos, opossums... and more... available for purchase.
+Handcrafted dancing goat limberjacks, hippos, opossums... and more... available for purchase. $30 plus shipping.

 Get your Christmas orders in early!
 E-mail to russchilders1@gmail.com.

 These unique Appalachian lumberjacks are handcrafted to provide many enjoyable hours of fun.
 Originally craftsmen  "whittled" these toys into shapes of men which were held together with pieces of wire.
 I employ power tools and manufactured eye hooks for their assemble.